-The Long-Term Care Ombudsman Program is mandated by the U.S. Administration on Aging to advocate for and protect the rights of residents of nursing and assisted living facilities.
-Adult Services and Aging Specialists serve as advocates for facility residents and investigate and work towards the resolution of their complaints.
-Ombudsman Services are provided at no cost to the resident or facility.
+The Long-Term Care Ombudsman Program is mandated by the U.S. Administration on Aging to advocate for and protect the rights of residents of nursing homes and assisted living centers.

 The program also provides information and referral assistance, conducts educational activities to increase community awareness of elder rights and provides training to long-term care and staff.
 All reports and inquiries are confidential.

 Ombudsmen do not regulate long term care homes, but do work with providers, resident representatives, residents, and their families to resolve concerns.